Quick Look at the Best Lasagna Soup Recipe

-Our family definitely loves a homemade lasagna, but sometimes it can get a little tedious to do all the layering and then wait for it all to bake!
-So we did a little thinking and a little testing to create a lazy lasagna skillet and this flavor-packed soup.
-It is basically all the same flavors of lasagna, but deconstructed in a cozy bowl of soup and made in one pot.
+- Origin: Our family loves a homemade lasagna, but the layering gets tedious and then a long bake time!
+So we did a little thinking and a little testing to create a lazy lasagna skillet and this flavor-packed one pot soup.
+It has all the same flavors of lasagna, but deconstructed in a cozy bowl of soup.
 Top it with our easy ricotta mixture and freshly grated parmesan cheese to really take it to the next level!

 Key Ingredients + Substitutions